SAYREKAS/CodeReviewAITool/README.md

+# CodeReviewAITool

+This project is a web application designed to facilitate code reviews and analysis for developers.
+It leverages GitHub’s API to fetch repository files, analyze code quality, and provide insights based on specific criteria.
+The system is built using Python with FastAPI as the web framework, and the project dependencies are managed with Poetry.
+The goal is to streamline the code review process, making it easier for developers to maintain high-quality code standards.

 # Instructions for Running the Dockerized Application

 This document provides instructions on how to build and run the application using Docker Compose.

 ## Prerequisites

 - Ensure that Docker and Docker Compose are installed on your system.
 - You will need your GITHUB_ACCESS_TOKEN and OPENAI_API_KEY.

 ## Instructions